noirello/bonsai/docs/api.rst

 .. function:: bonsai.has_krb5_support

-    :return: True if the module is build with the optional Kerberos/GSSAPI headers.
+    :return: True if the module is built with the optional Kerberos/GSSAPI headers.
     :rtype: bool